SSWConsulting/SSW.Rules.Content/rules/move-emails-into-folders/rule.md

 In the “Create Rule” dialog, choose the following options

-* a condition e.g. Subject contains: “Newsletter”
+* a condition e.g. Subject contains: Newsletter
 * an action e.g. Move the item to folder: Newsletters

 ![Figure: Setup your preferences](figure-2-setup-the-rule.png)